 Describe any proposed no-release water systems, assess the management and fate of contaminants, and propose mitigation measures for any potential impacts.
 Describe and assess proposed measures to manage any leachate or seepage from tailings storages, either during operations or following decommissioning of the mine and its rehabilitation.
 Describe monitoring programs that will assess the effectiveness of management strategies for protecting water quality during the construction, operation and decommissioning of the project.

-Conduct a risk assessment, based on conservative water quality estimates and hydrology, for uncontrolled emissions to water due to system or catastrophic failure, assess the potential impacts of such emissions on human health and natural ecosystems, and provide detailed measures to avoid or minimise impacts.
+Conduct a risk assessment, based on conservative water quality estimates and hydrology, for uncontrolled emissions to water due to exceedence of design storage allowance or catastrophic failure of mine infrastructure, assess the potential impacts of such emissions on human health and natural ecosystems, and provide detailed measures to avoid or minimise impacts.